- About Rotary

 The years 2020 and 2021 have been difficult for everyone, and we couldn’t have got through it without each other.

 Whether it’s the neighbours for checking we were okay, the delivery drivers who kept food on the shelves, the volunteers who are standing alongside health workings in the vaccine rollout, or the children for learning from home – we’ve all got somebody to say “thank you” to.

 We are so excited to join in the national Thank You Day on Sunday 4th July this year, alongside some amazing organisations including the NHS, Royal Voluntary Service and the Scouts, as well as celebrity backers such as Michael Sheen, Tim Peake and Bear Grylls.

 Outdoor green, blue and community spaces have been vital for our mental health during the pandemic, providing places of escape, comfort and sanctuary.

-As we’re all about community impact, Power Hour is a great way to come together with other people and organisations from across your community in a safe way, give a little time to make a big difference and show your appreciation for those spaces.
+As we’re all about community impact, Power Hour is a great opportunity to come together with other people and organisations from across your community in a safe way, give a little time to make a big difference and show your appreciation for those spaces.